SomberNight/electrum/plugins/coldcard/README.md

 ## Just the glue please

-- This code connects the public USB API and Electrum.
+This code connects the public USB API and Electrum.
 Leverages all the good work that's been done my the Electrum team to support hardware wallets.

+## TODO Items

+- No effort yet to support translations, sorry.

 ### Ctags